mlaparie/passfzf/README.md

 ```

 `passfzf` is a simple `fzf` wrapper for [`pass`](https://www.passwordstore.org/) (the UNIX password-store).
-It supports [`pass-tomb`](https://github.com/roddhjav/pass-tomb) but does not require it, and allows fuzzy finding your `pass` passwords to copy them, show them, edit them, delete them, add or generate new passwords, and synchronizing the password store with a remote `git` repository.
+It supports [`pass-tomb`](https://github.com/roddhjav/pass-tomb) but does not require it, and allows fuzzy finding your `pass` passwords to copy, show, edit, delete, rename and duplicate them.
+It also supports adding add or generating new passwords, as well as synchronizing the password store with a remote `git` repository.

 There are already `pass` extensions doing similar things, but they are not available for all distributions and I prefer using a simple shell script with minimal dependencies that I can easily customize instead of depending on an extension.